-The University undertakes to protect the privacy of each student and the confidentiality of his or her record.
+The University undertakes to protect the privacy of each student and the confidentiality of their record.
 To this end the University shall refuse to disclose personal information to any person other than the individual to whom the information relates where disclosure would constitute an unjustified invasion of the personal privacy of that person or of any other individual.
 All members of the University community must respect the confidential nature of the student information which they acquire in the course of their work.

-Complete policy at https://uoguelph.civicweb.net/document/68892/ORSInfoReleasePolicy060610.pdf?handle=FF982F8A9AEA4076BE4F3D88147172B8.
+$Complete \ policy \ at \ \underline{https://uoguelph.civicweb.net/document/68892/ORSInfoReleasePolicy060610.pdf?} handle = FF982F8A9AEA4076BE4F3D88147172B8. \\ Description of the policy of the$